JonathanGuhl/ReadME-Maker/userReadME.md

 ## Installation

- - kjfjdskl;fjksdjfkl;dsjfkl;dsf
+ - Example of installation details

 ## Usage

-- jksdfjsd;jfkdsjf;d
+- Example of usage of the application

 ## How To Test My Project

-- ajsfkdsjkfsdfjds;l
+- Example of how to test your project

 ## How To Contribute

-- kjfjsdk;fjsdk;fjkdsjf;kdsf
+- Example of how you would like collborations to happen

 ## Contact Info

-- If you would like to visit my Github you can click here https://github.com/JonathanGuhl and if you have further questions you can reach me at teflonjuan@icloud.com
+- If you would like to visit my Github you can click here https://github.com/JonathanGuhl and if you have further questions you can reach me at example@hotmail.com